-Parenting Contract: Main School
+Attendance Contract: Main School

-A parenting contract is a formal written agreement between a parent/carer, the Local Authority and School and will be offered if a student has irregular attendance.
+An attendance contract is a formal written agreement between a parent/carer, the Local Authority and School and will be offered if a student has irregular attendance.
 They are intended to encourage a positive working relationship between the school, Local Authority, parents/carers and students.
 Under the contract, all agree to do certain things for a specified period which are realistic and which address the issues of non-attendance.
-If the Local Authority pursues legal sanctions against a parent, any endeavour to comply with a parenting contract may assist their case; similarly, any unreasonable failure or refusal to comply with a contract may also be presented as evidence in the case.
+If the Local Authority pursues legal sanctions against a parent, any endeavour to comply with an attendance and Severe Absence (SA) contract may assist their case; similarly, any unreasonable failure or refusal to comply with a contract may also be presented as evidence in the case.